Testing the consistency of the resonant wave interaction approximation with simulated dynamics of idealized 2D internal wave fields: Introduction

 \section{Introduction}

-The resonant wave interaction approximation (RWIA) is used to simplify the study of nonlinearly interacting waves \cite[e.g.,][]{Phillips-1981:wave,Davis-Acrivos-1967:stability}.
-The approximation restricts interactions to wave triads (or quartets when triad interaction is not possible) that satisfy a condition on the wave frequencies of the form $\omega_{\mathbf{k}}=|\omega_{\mathbf{p}}-\omega_{\mathbf{q}}|$ or $\omega_{\mathbf{k}}=\omega_{\mathbf{p}}+\omega_{\mathbf{q}}$, in addition to the condition on the wavevectors $\mathbf{k}=\mathbf{p}+\mathbf{q}$.
-The wave triads that satisfy both conditions form ``resonance curves'' in wavenumber space on which the significant interaction and energy transfer between wave vectors occur according to the theory.
-RWIA is used as part of the derivation of the kinetic equation of the weak wave turbulence formalism that aims to simplify the full nonlinear dynamics of weakly interacting wave fields \cite[][]{Hasselmann-1962:non,Zakharov-1965:weak,Zakharov-Lvov-Falkovich-2012:kolmogorov,Nazarenko-2011:wave}.
+The resonant wave interaction approximation (RWIA) is used to simplify the study of nonlinearly interacting waves \cite[e.g.,][]{Phillips-1981:wave, Davis-Acrivos-1967:stability}.
+The approximation restricts interactions to wave triads (or quartets when triad interactions are not possible) that satisfy a condition on the wave frequencies of the form $\omega_{\mathbf{k}}=|\omega_{\mathbf{p}}\pm\omega_{\mathbf{q}}|$, in addition to the condition on the wavevectors $\mathbf{k}=\mathbf{p}+\mathbf{q}$.
+The wave triads that satisfy both conditions form ``resonance curves'' in the wavevector space, on which the significant interaction and energy transfer between waves with different wavevectors occur according to the theory.
+RWIA is used as part of the derivation of the kinetic equation of the weak wave turbulence formalism that aims to simplify the full nonlinear dynamics of weakly interacting wave fields \cite[][]{Hasselmann-1962:non, Zakharov-1965:weak, Zakharov-Lvov-Falkovich-2012:kolmogorov, Nazarenko-2011:wave}.